 Manipulation of Shapes

 The spatial aptitude tests are all about manipulation of shapes.
-Your reasoning with shapes is tested in a number of ways:
+Your reasoning with shapes is tested in many ways:

-• Most of the spatial aptitude tests contain two, three or multi dimensional shapes.
-You are required to reason with the given dimensions to reach to the right conclusion.
+• Most of the spatial aptitude tests contain two, three or multidimensional shapes.
+You are required to reason with the given dimensions to reach the right conclusion.
 Such tests are also called spatial reasoning tests.

 • You may be required to see objects from a different angle.
 You need to become part of the problems and reorient your position with other objects.
 Such tests are called spatial orientation tests.

-The spatial aptitude tests also measure your capability to measure length, width and volume of an object.
-You are required to measure diagrams as per given units of measurement.
+The spatial aptitude tests also measure your capability to measure length, width, and volume of an object.
+You are required to estimate diagrams as per given units of measurement.

 Depiction of Imagery

-Some spatial aptitude tests require you to depict your imagination in shapes and models for top level engineering, mechanical and science careers.
-You may also be required to describe shapes and models with your reasoning to reach a logical conclusion.
+Some spatial aptitude tests require you to depict your imagination in shapes and models for superior engineering, mechanical and science careers.
+You may also be necessary to describe shapes and models with your reasoning to reach a logical conclusion.

-When you start your testing session, always be relaxed.
+When you start your session, keep calm.
 If all things stand equal, it is your current state of mind that can create a real difference.
-You may find some questions difficult to answer on first sight.
+You may find some questions difficult to answer at first sight.
 Skip them for the moment.
-When you will come back, your brain would make the answer easier to be identified.
+When you come back, your brain would make the answer more comfortable to be identified.